sebkaz/BetaStar/src/betastar/pipelines/embeddings/README.md

 <!---
 Please describe your modular pipeline here.
 -->
-These pipeline describes the process of creating embeddings from a graph files.
+These pipeline describes the process of creating embeddings from a graph.
+We save all results as a parquet type file.

 The pipeline is composed of the following steps (nodes):
-1. preprocess graph: In python graph object you should start node ids from 0.
+1. preprocess graph: In python graph you should count node ids from 0.
 This step will preprocess the graph to make sure that the graph is in the correct format.
 2. Because of different graph formats for struc2vec we convert the graph file to the correct format. (see description below)
 3. Embeddings with node2vec procedure.
-4.

-#### node preprocess 1
+#### graph preprocess

+From `conf/base/catalog.yml` you have read configuration for the input graph file.
+All graph files should be stored in `data/01_raw/edges` directory.
-graphs edges *.dat file with input node \\t output node pairs.
+Graphs edges *.dat file with input node \\t output node pairs.

-The file should be in the following format:
+For example:
 ```text
 1	16495
 2	2789